tianyingw/QTWAS/README.md

 QTWAS
 ==========

 We provide a quantile tool for investigating nonlinear gene-trait associations in Transcriptome-Wide Association Analysis (TWAS).
-More information can be found on the webpage: https://tianyingw.github.io/QTWAS/.
+More information can be found on [this webpage](https://tianyingw.github.io/QTWAS/).

 Download
 ------------